 If TACACS+ servers have been added or deleted from the configuration files, make sure you notify the audisp plugin with this command:

 cumulus@switch:~$ sudo killall -HUP audisp-tacplus

-to notify the plugin.
-Ask the TACACS+ user to run a command and examine
+above to notify the plugin.
+Then have the TACACS+ user run a command,

-auditing records are being written.
-If they are not, restart the audit
+be sure the auditing records are being written.
+If they are not, restart

 cumulus@switch:~$ sudo systemctl restart auditd.service